Arrest warrants at Dessau main station: fines cause a stir!

 Arrest warrants were executed at Dessau-Roßlau main train station: a 36-year-old paid an outstanding fine, a 26-year-old had to be imprisoned.

-Something is happening at Dessau's main train station, not only because train traffic is running smoothly.
-On October 4 and 5, 2025, the federal police issued two arrest warrants due to unpaid fines that make you take notice.
-A 36-year-old was checked on October 4, 2025 at 2:50 p.m. and was thus in the sights of the authorities.
-The reason: a not fully profit fine of 400 euros, which was imposed on him by the Dessau-Roßlau district court.
-The arrest warrant, issued on September 12, 2025 by the public prosecutor's office in Dessau-Roßlau, threatened the man with an enforcement custody of 14 days if he did not pay the outstanding sum immediately, as [picture] reports.
+Something is happening at Dessau main station, and not just because train traffic is running smoothly.
+On October 4th and 5th, 2025, the Federal Police issued two arrest warrants as a result of unpaid fines that made people sit up and take notice.
+A 36-year-old was checked on October 4, 2025 at 2:50 p.m. and was therefore targeted by the authorities.
+The reason: a fine of 400 euros that was not fully paid and was imposed on him by the Dessau-Roßlau district court.
+The arrest warrant, issued on September 12, 2025 by the Dessau-Roßlau public prosecutor's office, threatened the man with compulsory imprisonment for 14 days if he did not pay the outstanding sum immediately, as [Bild] reports.

-However, the person concerned was able to react quickly and cost the remaining 170 euros.
-After the necessary formalities, he was finally released on freedom.
-Such measures are not unusual and aim to enforce legal orders.
-Civil penalty measures such as the compulsory custody are known as bending and serve the enforcement of fines if earlier payment requests remained unsuccessful.
-As [lawyer.org] explains, these arrest warrants are usually issued by an enforcement authority, and the duration of the compulsory custody can vary depending on the case.
+However, the person concerned was able to react quickly and paid the remaining 170 euros.
+After the necessary formalities, he was finally released.
+Such measures are not uncommon and are aimed at enforcing legal orders.
+Civil punitive measures such as compulsory detention are known as preventive detention and are used to enforce fines if previous demands for payment have been unsuccessful.
+As [anwalt.org] explains, these arrest warrants are usually issued by a law enforcement agency, and the length of mandatory detention can vary depending on the case.

 Drunk driving

-But that's not all!
+But that's not enough!
 On October 5, 2025, a 26-year-old was found in the same train station at 9:55 a.m.
-He had had to pay a fine of 1600 euros, which was imposed on him due to drunkenness.
-This conviction dates from August 2024, and here too the non -payment led to a replacement sentence of 80 days.
-Since the man could not afford the sum, he was brought to the correctional facility, where he is supposed to serve for 40 days, [picture].
+He had to pay a fine of 1,600 euros for drunk driving.
+This conviction dates from August 2024, and here too, non-payment resulted in a substitute prison sentence of 80 days.
+Since the man could not afford the sum, he was taken to the correctional facility, where he will initially serve 40 days, reports [Bild].

 Such cases in particular underline how serious the consequences of road traffic can be, not only for those affected themselves, but also for society.
 The Federal Police is required to immediately inform the responsible authorities about the execution of the arrest warrants in order to ensure that everything runs smoothly.